uit-agc/REOH/README.md

 $ ./run.sh rodinia_3.1/opencl/cfd/ cfd "../../data/cfd/fvcorr.domn.097K" cfd_fvcorr_097k

 ** Prerequisites:
 1. Training data
-- Created through energywrapper in rhodinia folder.
+- Created through energywrapper in Rodinia folder (./rodinia_3.1/opencl/energywrapper).
+- Traning data for the considered system is stored in REOH/Data/train
 2. Two versions of an executable with postfix {_cpu, _gpu}
  - leo_fmt.sh can be used to format the training data for leo (EM framework).
-2. ./ConfigList.txt must correspond to X.txt in training data.
+2. ./ConfigList.txt is the list of all configurations (i.e., 393 configurations for the considered system)
  - Sample ConfigList.txt included
 3. Static energy measurements are hardcoded into leo_fmt.sh and run_test.sh